berkantbayraktar/ComputerNetworking-RDT/README.md

     python source.py <filename>
 ```

-In our `source.py`, we take input from our predefined file.
+In our `source.py`, we take file as argument to program.
 It automatically,
 parses file into chunks and send them one by one.
-You can find end-to-end delay
-of each packets and average end-to-end delay of these packets,
-in the standard output of `source` node.

 After finding correct internet interfaces of nodes by ```ifconfig``` command,